Suite 1100, Cabot Place

 St. John’s, N.L.

-- Counsel for the employer at the Supreme Court of Canada in one of the leading cases on judicial review of arbitration awards (NLNU v.
-Newfoundland).
+- Counsel for the employer at the Supreme Court of Canada in one of the leading cases on judicial review of arbitration awards (Newfoundland Nurses v Newfoundland).

-- Counsel for an intervener at the Supreme Court of Canada in a case considering the closure of a business and the statutory freeze provisions (UFCW v.
-Wal Mart).
+- Counsel for an intervener at the Supreme Court of Canada in a landmark case on the Charter right to freedom of association (Ontario v Fraser) and in a case considering the closure of a business in the context of statutory freeze (UFCW v Wal Mart).

-- Counsel to the operator in a number of significant labour arbitrations, labour board hearings and judicial reviews involving the unique labour relations regime in the offshore oil and gas industry.
-Steve has also completed the offshore safety training, and has experience travelling offshore.
+- Counsel for the operator in a number of significant labour arbitrations, labour board hearings, judicial reviews and appeals involving the unique labour relations regime in the offshore oil and gas industry.
+These matters involve an array of topics including alcohol and drug testing, safety and the composition of the bargaining unit.
+Steve has also completed the rigorous offshore safety training, and has experience travelling offshore.